Boy Meets Curl: Plot

 Marge and Homer's plans for a romantic date night fall through when Homer is forced to stay longer than expected at the Springfield Nuclear Power Plant to fix a leak in one of the plant's nuclear processing pipes.
 Looking for a romantic activity after walking out of a movie starring Ben Affleck, they find an ice rink and decide to do some skating.
 However, they are unable to rent skates because it is curling night.
 They decide to try it and discover their innate talent for the sport, particularly Marge, who has years of experience sweeping floors.
 Agnes and Seymour Skinner notice and invite Marge and Homer to join their mixed-doubles team.
 It is announced that mixed-doubles has been added to the Winter Olympics as a demonstration sport, and the Skinner-Simpson team qualifies for the United States curling trials.
-Agnes cautions Marge not to let emotions get in the way of winning, relating how a fetal kick by an unborn Seymour foiled her chances at winning gold in the pole vault at the 1952 Summer Olympics in Helsinki (even though in the episode The Principal and the Pauper, it is revealed that Seymour is not her biological son).
-At the trials, Marge's talented sweeping earns the team a win and a trip to the Winter Olympics in Vancouver.
+Agnes cautions Marge not to let emotions get in the way of winning, relating how a fetal kick by an unborn Seymour foiled her chances at winning gold in the pole vault at the 1952 Summer Olympics in Helsinki At the trials, Marge's talented sweeping earns the team a win and a trip to the Winter Olympics in Vancouver.

 Meanwhile, at the trials, Lisa is given an Olympic mascot pin, which she attaches to her dress.
 She decides that it "looks lonely" and buys another, but her interest in the pins quickly spirals out of control.
 The Simpsons arrive in Vancouver, where Agnes insists that Homer be cut from the team.
 Marge refuses and insists she can compensate for his weak throws, but Homer accidentally overhears the exchange and feels terrible.
 Marge continues to perform superbly, but she injures her right shoulder while sweeping to secure a win in the semifinals.
-She is told that she will never curl again and that the American team must forfeit the gold-medal match to Sweden, leading her to briefly and hypocritically lash out at Homer.
+She is told that she will never curl again and that the American team must forfeit the gold-medal match to Sweden, leading her to briefly lash out at Homer.
 Lisa's pin collection grows, and when she runs out of money, she trades her pearl necklace to a vendor in exchange for a pin from the 1924 Winter Olympics in Chamonix, France.
-Bart discovers Lisa busking on a street corner, having relinquished her dress in favour of wearing her pins at all times, and offers to help her kick her pin-collecting addiction.
+Bart discovers Lisa busking on a street corner, having relinquished her dress in favor of wearing her pins at all times, and offers to help her kick her pin-collecting addiction.
 Cutting the lower portion of Homer's face from his driver's license and making it into a pin, Bart creates "Fatov", a phony mascot for the 2014 Winter Olympics in Sochi, Russia.
 He trades the pin to the vendor in exchange for Lisa's necklace.